Appendix I: Identifying the Scholarly Literature

 cited; in that passage, a few major texts dealing with the subject are also

 listed.
-Chris Brown, in the book I just cited, also lists a number of
+Chris Brown, in his article in that book, also lists a number of

 collections of this sort in his end-of-chapter suggestions for further reading.